-Throughout the COVID-19 pandemic, employers have learned a number of valuable lessons about how to best support employee wellbeing.
-Let’s take a look at how the coronavirus has brought this to light and why physical, emotional, and financial programs are more important now.
+Throughout the COVID-19 pandemic, employers have learned a number of valuable lessons about how to best support employee wellbeing and overall health.
+Let’s take a look at how the coronavirus has brought this to light and why physical, emotional, social, and financial programs are more important now.

 Risk to People with Chronic Diseases